Skip to Main Content

 Supplementum The Supplement or IIIa Suppl. (or Suppl.)

-• Each Part is divided into Questions (question = q.)
+• Each part is divided into questions (question = q.)

-For example, Ia IIae, q.
-66, a.
-3 means, the first part of the second part, question 66, article 3.
-To cite more than one article at a time, use the abbreviation “arts” for articles, for example: Ia, q.
+To cite more than one article at a time, use the abbreviation “arts” for articles, e.g.: Ia, q.
 13, arts 5-6.
-Page numbers are not required when citing the Summa theologiae.

 First footnote

 2. Thomas Aquinas, Summa theologica, trans.
-Fathers of the English Dominican Province (New York: Benziger Brothers, 1911-1925), IIa-IIae, q.
+Fathers of the English Dominican Province (Benziger Brothers, 1911-1925), IIa-IIae, q.
 145, arts 1-2.

 Subsequent footnotes